bpeddi/deepseek_aws_demo/README.md

 * **Model Fine-Tuning:** Companies can further leverage the solution by fine-tuning the deployed models with their own proprietary data, tailoring them to specific business needs and improving their accuracy on internal tasks.

 ## AI Models Overview

-Llama is a family of large language models (LLMs) released by Meta AI starting in February 2023.
+* Llama is a family of large language models (LLMs) released by Meta AI starting in February 2023.
-DeepSeek is the name of a free AI-powered chatbot, which looks, feels and works very much like ChatGPT.It is reportedly as powerful as OpenAI's o1 model - released at the end of last year - in tasks including mathematics and coding.
+* DeepSeek is the name of a free AI-powered chatbot, which looks, feels and works very much like ChatGPT.It is reportedly as powerful as OpenAI's o1 model - released at the end of last year - in tasks including mathematics and coding.

 [DeepSeek](https://www.deepseek.com/) R1 is a large language model developed with a strong focus on reasoning tasks.
 It excels at problems requiring multi-step analysis and logical thinking.
 Unlike typical models that rely heavily on Supervised Fine-Tuning (SFT), DeepSeek R1 uses Reinforcement Learning (RL) as its primary training strategy.
 This emphasis on RL empowers it to figure out solutions with greater independence. <br> <br>

-This project provisions a scalable and secure AI infrastructure for deploying the llama and DeepSeek AI models using **AWS CDK (Cloud Development Kit)** with Python.
+This project provisions a scalable and secure AI infrastructure for deploying the Llama and DeepSeek AI models using **AWS CDK (Cloud Development Kit)** with Python.
 The architecture leverages **Amazon VPC, EC2 Instances, IAM Roles, Security Groups, ollama, docker and open WebUI** integration to provide a robust environment for AI model training and inference.
 <br>